smallwat3r/shhh-cli/README.md

 export SHHH_SERVER=https://<my-custom-shhh-server>.com
 ```

+Note: this won't impact reading secrets from other Shhh servers, and
-Note: you will still be able to read secrets from other Shhh servers.
+you will still be able to create secrets in other servers using the
+`--server` option.

 ## How to use it?